 This means there’s no one behavior that will prevent breast cancer.
-But, it also means there’s no one factor that will cause it.
-Even a woman with a BRCA1 or BRCA2 gene mutation doesn’t have a 100 percent chance of getting breast cancer.
+It also means there’s no one factor that will cause it.
+Even a person with a BRCA1 or BRCA2 inherited gene mutation doesn’t have a 100 percent chance of getting breast cancer.

 Most people diagnosed with breast cancer are at average risk and we don’t know which factors came together to cause the cancer.

 Because the disease process is so complex, it’s hard to know how a certain set of risk factors will affect any one person.
 When we look at groups of people it becomes clearer.